 Le Loop - supporting the William Wates Memorial Trust

-Project 50: Three Days in the Pyrenees for WWMT
+Three Days of up in the Pyrenees for WWMT

 Why I'm doing this (apart from having a midlife crisis)

-Every Le Loop rider commits to raising money for the William Wates Memorial Trust, and this is the bit that actually matters.
-WWMT supports the most disadvantaged young people in the UK, funding charities that use sport, arts and education to help kids stay away from crime and violence and find a better path.
+This is in aid of the William Wates Memorial Trust which supports the most disadvantaged young people in the UK, funding charities that use sport, arts and education to help kids stay away from crime and violence and find a better path.
 Every penny raised goes directly to the Trust — donations don't pay for my Tour.

 It's been a tough few years for charities and particularly for the young people they support.
 I'm in a position to do something about that, even if the "something" involves pedalling up mountains until my legs file a formal complaint.